jamezmca/learn-to-code/course notes/javascript.md

 #### 2.1.2 Data Types

 Once we have our variables initialized, the next thing we normally do is assign some form of value to them.
 Values in JavaScript can have numerous different types, known as *Data Types*.
-Data types can be described as either *primitive* or *object*, where the primary key data types are as follows:
+Data types can be described as either *primitive* or *object* (don't worry about this too much), where the primary key data types are as follows:

 * Primitive
     - **`Number`** represents all numerical values, including integers, decimals, and exponents. (e.g., 10, 3.14, 1e5).